Self-employed pensions

 Debbie Cheevers

-Qualified Financial Advisor (QFA) & Technician Member of the Irish Taxation Institute
+Qualified Financial Advisor (QFA), Retirement Planning Advisor (RPA), Technician Member of the Irish Taxation Institute

-Debbie was born in Dublin and graduated from NCAD with a degree in Visual Communication.
+Debbie, a Dublin native, earned her degree in Visual Communication from NCAD before transitioning into the financial sector.
 She brings a strong customer service background to Greenway.

 Greenway Financial Advisors Limited is regulated by the Central Bank of Ireland.
 Registered No. C168372